nethish/experiments/nginx/README.md

 # NGINX
 A single proxy server that handles all the incoming connections, and forwards it to backend servers based on different paths

+Nginx usually streams the response to the downstream servers.
+The response end is either marked using `Content-Length: 100` header or `Transfer Encoding: chucked` marks it's end with empty chunk

 ## Load Balancing
 The upstream section defines list of servers for which the traffic will be routed in round robin fashion